pensjonatus/flash-fiction/blog/check-her-makeup.md

 ---
-title: 'Check Her Makeup'
+title: Check Her Makeup
 date: '2015-05-21'
-categories:
+tags:
-  - 'flash-fiction'
+  - flash-fiction
 ---

 She was leaning against a wall.
 The wall was big and blank, and she was tiny,